Marlins vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins have played as the favorite in four of their past 10 games and won two of those contests.
+- The Marlins have played as the favorite in five of their past 10 games and won three of those contests.

 Marlins Betting Records & Stats

-- The Marlins have put together a 7-5 record in games they were favored on the moneyline (winning 58.3% of those games).
+- The Marlins have won 61.5% of the games this season when they were favored on the moneyline (8-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.